MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 Review the console logging configurations in your application's code to determine whether you want to enable Application Insights Logs, Container Insights Logs, or both.
 Should you chose to disable Container Insights logs, see [Container Insights settings](../containers/container-insights-data-collection-configure.md?tabs=portal#configure-data-collection-using-configmap).

 > [!IMPORTANT]
-> This feature will not collect application logs from standard logging frameworks and send them to Application Insights.
+> This feature will not collect application logs from standard logging frameworks and send them to Application Insights unless you enable logs in Application Insights.
 This is to avoid unnecessary duplication and increased cost.

 Use the following annotation to enable logs in Application Insights